• SPECIAL DISCOUNT

 Preventing Wildlife Infestation and Insulation Damage

-Preventing wildlife from entering your attic and causing damage is crucial to maintaining a healthy home environment.
 One of the first steps homeowners should take is regular attic space inspections.
 Look for signs of animal activity, such as droppings, nests, or unusual noises.
+Focus on eaves, around vents, and along ductwork where trails form.
 If you suspect an infestation, it is best to contact wildlife control services to safely remove the animals and assess the extent of the damage.
+Humane removal should precede any insulation work so no animals are trapped.

 Sealing entry points is another effective strategy for preventing wildlife infestations.
 Animals often enter through small gaps or openings in roofs, vents, or eaves.
 By sealing these entry points, you can deter animals from entering your attic in the first place.
+Install tight metal mesh on vents and reinforce loose flashing and fascia seams.
 Additionally, maintaining a clean attic environment by removing potential food sources and debris will make the space less attractive to wildlife.

 Wildlife activity in attics poses significant risks to your home environment’s structural integrity and health.
 From damaging insulation through nesting and contamination to causing physical destruction, the impact of wildlife on attic insulation is profound.

-By understanding these risks and taking proactive measures, homeowners can protect their property and ensure a safe and healthy living space.
 If you suspect wildlife has damaged your attic insulation, contact us at Best Pest & Wildlife Control for professional assistance and effective solutions.
+From Colorado to Arizona, we serve clients throughout the Western United States.

 CONTACT US FOR A FREE QUOTE